scargill/node-red-contrib-bigtimer/README.md

 The command list for manual injection is as follows:

-sync                - simply force an output
+	-sync                - simply force an output

-on or 1             - turn the output on (reverts next schedule change)

-off or 0            - turn the output off (reverts next schedule change)

-toggle              - Manual toggle - no matter which mode (auto or manual) will toggle the output (see on and off)

-default or auto     - return to auto state
+	-on or 1             - turn the output on (reverts next schedule change) -off or 0            - turn the output off (reverts next schedule change) -toggle              - Manual toggle - no matter which mode (auto or manual) will toggle the output (see on and off) -default or auto     - return to auto state

-manual              - When using (1/0) to override output, this will stop reversion at schedule change)

-stop                - stop the scheduler - set the output off

-on_override         - manually override the on time (in minutes or hours and minutes - space separated i.e. inject "on_override 20:00" or just "on_override" to cancel)
+	-manual              - When using (1/0) to override output, this will stop reversion at schedule change) -stop                - stop the scheduler - set the output off -on_override         - manually override the on time (in minutes or hours and minutes - space separated i.e. inject "on_override 20:00" or just "on_override" to cancel)

-off_override        - manually override the off time (in minutes or hours and minutes - space separated i.e. inject "off_override 21:00" or just "off_override" to cancel)
+	-off_override        - manually override the off time (in minutes or hours and minutes - space separated i.e. inject "off_override 21:00" or just "off_override" to cancel)

-timer X [s m]       - Manual seconds timer sets the output on for X seconds (or minutes)

-timeoff X (as above)
+	-timer X [s m]       - Manual seconds timer sets the output on for X seconds (or minutes) -timeoff X (as above)

-geo_override         - Example "geo_override" (no quotes) clears the longitude and latitude override and reverts back to those you set manually in BigTimer panel
-                      whereas "geo_override 37.7 -2.53" sets a location in southern Spain - values from Google maps.
+	-geo_override         - Example "geo_override" (no quotes) clears the longitude and latitude override and reverts back to those you set manually in BigTimer panel whereas "geo_override 37.7 -2.53" sets a location in southern Spain - values from Google maps.
                       Use a just-after-startup INJECT node to insert values for example from a global vsr.